You can use the Internet to get started, however, what you will find

 Dry Digging Ridge north of Warren, holds a treasure of gold ore worth $300,000.

 On the banks of Camas Creek approximately 1 mile north of Camas, is a treasure of $25,000 in gold bullion.
-It was cached by stagecoach outlawsin 1864.
+It was buried on the banks of Camas Creek in 1864.

 In 1897 the owner of the Twin Springs Ranch, on the east side of Battle River, told a story on his deathbed, that he had buried $100,000 in California gold coins near his home.
 The treasure, apparently has never been found.